oddlama/agenix-rekey/README.md

 # agenix-rekey

-`agenix-rekey` is an extension for [agenix](https://github.com/ryantm/agenix) which facilitates using a YubiKey or a master age identity to manage all secrets in your repository.
+`agenix-rekey` is an extension for [agenix](https://github.com/ryantm/agenix) which facilitates using a YubiKey (or just a master age identity) to store all secrets in your repository, which can be especially useful for flakes that manage multiple hosts.
+This is what you get from using it:

-What differentiates this from "classical" agenix is that your secrets will automatically be rekeyed only for the hosts that require it, and replaces writing any form of `secrets.nix`.
-All required information for encryption and decryption will be deduced from your flake.
+- **Single master-key.** Anything in your repository is encrypted by your master YubiKey or age identity.
+- **Host-key deduction.** No need to manually keep track of which key is needed for which host - no `secrets.nix`.
-Additionally, rekeyed secrets never have to be added to your flake repository.
+- **Less secret management.** Rekeyed secrets never have to be added to your flake repository, thus you only have to keep track of the actual secret.
+Also a leaked host-key doesn't allow an attacker to decrypt older checked-in secrets, in case your repo is public.
+- **Lazy rekeying.** Rekeying only has to be done if necessary, results are cached in a derivation.
+If a new secret is added or a host key is changed, you will automatically be prompted to rekey your secrets.
+- **Simplified bootstrapping.** Automatic rekeying will use a dummy pubkey for unknown target hosts, so you can bootstrap a new system for which the pubkey isn't yet known.
+(Runtime decryption will just fail)

 You can read more about [how it works](#how-does-it-work) below.
-A short summary:

-- No need to manually keep track of which key is needed for which host (no `secrets.nix`)
-- Rekeyed secrets never have to be added to your flake repository, thus a leaked host-key doesn't allow an attacker to decrypt your secrets if your repo is public
-- Rekeying will automatically use a dummy pubkey for new hosts, so you can bootstrap a new system for which the pubkey isn't yet known.

 Remarks:

 - Currently `age-plugin-yubikey` requires the PIN for each decryption.
 This will be fixed in their next release (>0.3.2).
+You can manually build it with `cargo build` to get that feature now.
-- Using a password protected master key will always require the password for each rekeying operation.
-There's no way around that without caching the key, which is currently not done.
+  Using a password protected master key will never have this benefit, and the password will alwas be required for each rekeying operation.
+There's no way around that without caching the key, which I didn't want to do.

 ## Installation